How to Make a Potential Employer Fall in Love With You

 A seasoned veteran will start with an accomplishment summary with key achievements and then list jobs, titles, companies, and responsibilities chronologically.
 A network administration applicant should lead with his or her certifications (Microsoft Certified Systems Engineer (MCSE) and list software and hardware experience (Microsoft Exchange, SQL Server) before listing jobs and education.

-Looking for more ideas about getting your foot in the door for the face-to-face interview (or in these unusual times during a Covid-19 pandemic—on a Zoom screen)?
+Looking for more ideas about getting your foot in the door for the face-to-face interview (or more appropriately for recent times, on a Zoom screen)?
 You're unlikely to obtain a job offer without a highly effective interview.
 You have a couple more hurdles to cross, however, before you get that coveted opportunity to impress a potential employer.

 These are candidate phone calls or emails that have absolutely no purpose other than to make a potential employer notice an applicant.
 Wonder how many people call an HR office each week to see if the office has received their resume?